comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 Recommendations for the future
 ======================================
-In the end the program fullfilled all the sucess criteria, however through out the development of the program, I realised that a few other features should have been added to the program:
+In the end it was possible to achieve all the sucess criteria, however through out the development of the program, I realised that a few other features should have been added to the program:
 1. Headers for the car.txt files and for the maincarfile.txt file: For an easy understanding of the data recorded, there should be a header for each row so that we know from looking which row corresponds to what.
 Eg.:
 Eg.: In a car.txt file